pantheon-systems/documentation/source/_docs/guides/frontend-performance.md

 - Avoid mobile-specific subdomains and use responsive web design techniques.
 - A DNS service provider such as [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/200170536-How-do-I-redirect-all-visitors-to-HTTPS-SSL-){.external} may allow speedier redirects in some circumstances, but it’s still faster not to redirect at all.
 - Avoid several chained redirects that make small changes such as redirecting to HTTPS, adding or removing WWW, or adding a trailing slash.
 Instead, [redirect to a primary domain](/docs/guides/launch/redirects/) that has all of these standardized.
 - Pantheon doesn’t read changes to the `.htaccess` file or support NGINX customization, so redirections via those methods will not work.
-For details, see [Configure Redirects in PHP](/docs/redirects/#php-vs-htaccess).
+For details, see [Configure Redirects](/docs/redirects/#php-vs-htaccess).